-The two main characters who met in 1971 were:
+The two main characters were:

-She was a tenant in an apartment dwelling owned by his father Sanford Marks (Frank Langella).
+The two met in 1971 when she was a tenant in an apartment dwelling owned by his father Sanford Marks (Frank Langella).

 The young married couple ran a health-food store in Vermont (named "All Good Things") during happier times of their marriage, but then returned to NY where cocaine and increasing anti-social and bizarre behavior by pot-addicted, reluctant heir David led to abuse, the couple's disintegrating demise, and a trail of crime scenes.